 Communicators may wish to include the following statement explaining the availability of campus security crime statistics on marketing materials intended for prospective students:

 CAMPUS SECURITY CRIME STATISTICS: Pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Pennsylvania Act of 1988, Penn State publishes a combined Annual Security and Annual Fire Safety Report (ASR).
 The ASR includes crime statistics and institutional policies concerning campus security, such as those related to alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
 The ASR is available for review at https://police.psu.edu/annual-security-reports.

 As a general style guide for preparing promotional communications, use the most recent edition of The Chicago Manual of Style.
 For guidelines specific to Penn State information, use this set of editorial standards.

-For Penn State News stories, consult the News & Media Relations style guide as well as Associated Press Stylebook.
+For Penn State News stories, consult the University Public Relations style guide as well as Associated Press Stylebook.

 Materials that may be helpful to you in preparing University communications include: